wing5wong/artisan-whs-static/source/_events/2020-02-03_valentines-open-mic.md

 Our annual Valentine's Day Open Mic is back again.

-Come to the Music Room this Wednesday and Friday at 1st break or sign up at http://bit.ly/whsopenmic2020.
+Come to the Music Room this Wednesday (5 February) and Friday (7 February) at 1st break or sign up at http://bit.ly/whsopenmic2020.

 Any questions, feel free to contact the music department or our prefects.